 After being at our clinic, she passed (on her own) her tumor mass.
 The measurements were 17 x 8 1/2 cm or 6 1/2 x 3 3/4 inches.

-Patient has a history recurrent urinary tract infections, urinary frequency and urgency.
-She is a clerical office employee who gets no routine exercise, and drinks approximately 8 plus cups coffee daily.
-She never noticed any obvious blood in her urine, but did have reduced capacity of bladder.
+The patient has a history of recurrent urinary tract infections, urinary frequency, and urgency.
+She is a clerical office employee who gets no routine exercise and drinks approximately 8 plus cups of coffee daily.
+She never noticed any obvious blood in her urine but did have a reduced capacity of the bladder.
 She was treated with several different antibiotics including Sulfa and Cipro.
 She developed some vague low back pain.
-In November 2001 a CT of Pelvis and Abdomen was performed revealing small lesions in left lobe of the liver and in the spleen which also revealed a large bladder tumor.
+In November 2001 a CT of the Pelvis and Abdomen was performed revealing small lesions in the left lobe of the liver and in the spleen which also revealed a large bladder tumor.
 A TUR of the bladder confirmed a grade 2/3 transitional cell carcinoma with muscle invasion.
-Transitional cells, line the urinary bladder of a human being, these cells protect the body from acidic urine inside the bladder.
+Transitional cells line the urinary bladder of a human being, these cells protect the body from acidic urine inside the bladder.
 The patient was scheduled for a radical cystectomy with an ileal loop conduit.
-Preoperative staging included CT scans showing enlarged left ovary and a right external iliac node measuring 1 cm.
-The patient was taken to the operating room in December where exploratory laparotomy was performed.
+Preoperative staging included CT scans showing an enlarged left ovary and a right external iliac node measuring 1 cm.
+The patient was taken to the operating room in December where an exploratory laparotomy was performed.
 Pelvic lymph nodes were sent to pathology.
 Two of seven lymph nodes contained metastatic transitional cell carcinoma.
 The largest transitional cell carcinoma measured 2.8 cm.
 A very large hard node was seen in the obturator fossa on the right.
 This was positive for metastatic transitional cell carcinoma, and the cystectomy was aborted.

 After receiving treatment at New Hope, all CT scans of Pelvis and Abdomen have continued to show no evidence of metastatic disease.